While strength training is important to boost your metabolism and burn more calories at rest, if you want to lose weight you also need cardio.

 Benefits Of Cardio Exercise

-Cardiovascular exercise causes your brain to release endorphins, the feel-good chemicals responsible for balancing your mood and keeping depressive thoughts at bay.
+- Boosts your mood: Cardiovascular exercise causes your brain to release endorphins, the feel-good chemicals responsible for balancing your mood and keeping depressive thoughts at bay.
 Many people cite beginning an exercise regimen as one step they’ve taken to help their overall mental health.
 Even a brisk walk can noticeably alter your attitude.

-Unless you are jogging through smog, the notion that you’re harming your immune system by getting in cardiovascular exercise outdoors is nonsense.
-On the contrary, cardio exercise in most environments makes your immune system stronger, helping you to reduce your body’s risk of bacterial infection and prevent disease.
+- Boosts Your Immunity: Cardio exercise in most environments makes your immune system stronger, helping you to reduce your body’s risk of bacterial infection and prevent disease.

 7 Best Cardio Workouts For Weight Loss